mailgun/gubernator/README.md

 rate_limits:
     # Scopes the unique_key to your application to avoid collisions with
     # other applications that might also use the same unique_key
-    namespace: my-app
+    name: requests_per_sec
     # A unique_key that identifies this rate limit request
     unique_key: account_id=24b00c590856900ee961b275asdfd|source_ip=172.0.0.1
     # The number of hits we are requesting
     hits: 1
-    # The rate limit config to be applied to this rate limit
-    rate_limit_config:
     # The total number of requests allowed for this rate limit
     limit: 100
     # The duration of the rate limit in milliseconds
     duration: 1000
     # The algorithm used to calculate the rate limit
     # 0 = Token Bucket
     # 1 = Leaky Bucket
     algorithm: 0
 ```

 And example response would be